 What consumers say

-- 77% view call centre agents as a source of potential fraud
+- 77% view call center agents as a source of potential fraud

 - 56% are reluctant to purchase a product or service when faced with making a payment over the phone

-- 72% feel organisations should be doing more to prevent credit and debit card fraud
+- 72% feel organizations should be doing more to prevent credit and debit card fraud

 - Only 1% feel that paying by card over the phone is the most secure form of card payment

-- 49% feel technology should be used to hide credit card details from call centre agents
+- 49% feel technology should be used to hide credit card details from call center agents

-What contact centre IT & Ops managers say
+What contact center IT & Ops managers say

-- 47% agree that their organisation loses sales because their phone payment systems are not secure
+- 47% agree that their organization loses sales because their phone payment systems are not secure

 - 62% agree that they too were reluctant to make payments over the phone in their personal life